 Developers and operators need to have a common monitoring and reporting mechanism against which they can work.

-"Let's say the CMO has just requested a new location-based social-enabled mobile shopping app.
+"Let's say the CMO has just requested a new location-based, social-enabled mobile shopping app.
 It's gotta happen fast, and it's gotta happen now," he said.

-- Start with a project that everyone can see, and that is necessary.
-"It is important to solve a non-trivial problem," he said.
+- Start with a project that everyone can see and that is necessary.
+"It is important to solve a nontrivial problem," he said.

 - Follow the Agile principle of "everybody all together from early on."
 Assemble a cross-business, cross-functional team with operations professionals, application developers and infrastructure architects -- even auditors.
-If successful, those team members will become apostles of sorts, and proselytize DevOps throughout the organization, Arbuckle said.
+If successful, those team members will become apostles of sorts and proselytize DevOps throughout the organization, Arbuckle said.

 - Commit to elastic resources, cloud or otherwise.
 "You want your resources to be programmatically accessible," he said.

-About three years into a DevOps reorganization, Yellow Pages' Gaeremynck says the difficulties are worth it.
-"At first it was painful for people, because the [old] software development lifecycle had been so much longer, and people are resistant to change," he said.
+About three years into a DevOps reorganization, Gaeremynck said the difficulties were worth it.
+"At first, it was painful for people, because the [old] software development lifecycle had been so much longer, and people are resistant to change," he said.
 But overall, "it's going really well.
 The overall spirit at the office is pretty good.
 We're involved in a lot of new projects.
 It's fun."